-The violent earthquake that rocked Papua New Guinea last month – causing devastating mud slides that trapped many communities in remote mountain areas – highlights the desperate need in PNG for medical supplies, which is being helped by generous donations and volunteer work in South Australia.
+The violent earthquake that rocked Papua New Guinea in early 2018 – causing devastating mud slides that trapped many communities in remote mountain areas – highlights the desperate need in PNG for medical supplies, which is being helped by generous donations and volunteer work in South Australia.

 Equipment from the former Royal Adelaide Hospital is being redirected to where it is needed most in the PNG highlands, thanks to the expertise and dedication of Flinders University Public Health and International Development graduate and current PhD student, Ms Shila Yukuli Paia.